-In the Lead Creative School Scheme it is the school who will contract the creative practitioners to deliver the project with pupils, with the help and guidance of the Arts Council contracted Creative Agent.
-It is therefore the schools' responsibility to follow its own safeguarding and child protection policy and procedures, or those of the local authority or Regional Education Consortia.
+In the programme, schools or settings will also contract creative practitioners themselves to deliver projects with pupils, with the help and guidance of the Arts Council contracted practitioner.
+In this instance it is the school or settings responsibility to follow its own safeguarding and child protection policy and procedures, or if more appropriate, those of the local authority, Regional Education Consortia or parent body.

-As the contractor of Creative Practitioners, Lead Creative Schools are responsible for carrying out Enhanced Disclosure and Baring Service Checks on Creative Practitioners before they are contracted and in line with their normal procedures.
+The school or setting is responsible for carrying out Enhanced Disclosure and Baring Service Checks on Creative Practitioners before they are contracted and in line with their normal procedures.

-If a problem arises with a Creative practitioner's DBS check (eg an offence is recorded on it), we advise schools to discuss this with the Lead Creative Schools Team Regional Lead immediately to collectively agree the best course of action.
-This discussion will take place only with the Regional Lead who is authorised to see DBS certificates in the course of their duties, and will remain confidential.
-Please ensure you inform Creative Practitioners of this process during initial planning stages

-Creative Agents and Creative Practitioners should never be left alone with individual pupils.
-We recommend that in line with the aims of the scheme that teachers are involved in the practical sessions and all meetings between the creative professionals and pupils.
-This should include the evaluation discussions at the end of the project, although, to allow for open discussion this may need to involve a different member of staff to those involved in the delivery of the project.
-If, however, the school and pupils prefer for the evaluation meeting to involve just pupils and the Creative Agents, we suggest the following guidelines be adhered to:
+If a problem arises with a Creative Practitioner's DBS check (eg an offence is recorded on it), we advise schools or settings to discuss this with our own staff immediately to collectively agree the best course of action.
+This discussion will take place only with the officer who is authorised to see DBS certificates in the course of their duties, and will remain confidential.
+Creative Practitioners will be informed of this process during initial planning stages.
+Creative Practitioners should never be left alone with individual pupils.
+We recommend that in line with the aims of the scheme that teachers and settings staff are involved in the practical sessions and all meetings between the creative professionals and pupils.
+This should include the evaluation and reflection discussions throughout and at the end of the project, although, to allow for open discussion this may need to involve a different member of staff to those involved in the delivery of the project.
+If, however, the school/ setting and pupils prefer for the evaluation meeting to involve just pupils and the Creative Practitioner, we suggest the following guidelines be adhered to:

-- ensure you have documented this as a way of working and that other staff members know when and where the conversation is taking place; - make sure the pupils are happy for the conversation to take place with no adults present other than the Creative Agent; - ensure there is always more than one child in the room; - agree with the Creative Agent how long the conversation will last and return to the group at the agreed time; and - encourage the Creative Agent to think about how their practice could be misinterpreted by others; for example, avoid working in remote corners or with window blinds down unnecessarily.
+- ensure you have documented this as a way of working and that other staff members know when and where the conversation is taking place; - make sure the pupils are happy for the conversation to take place with no adults present other than the Creative Practitioner; - ensure there is always more than one child in the room; - agree with the Creative Practitioner how long the conversation will last and return to the group at the agreed time; and - encourage the Creative Practitioner to think about how their practice could be misinterpreted by others; for example, avoid working in remote corners or with window blinds down unnecessarily.